 What are your hours?
-Right now Lee's Paws and Claws is open from 10-2 each day and we are closed on Wednesdays and Sundays.
+Right now Lee's Paws and Claws is open from 10-4 each day and we are closed on Sundays and Mondays.

 Can you email me pictures of the dogs and cats?
-Once an animal is available, they are placed on our Facebook and the website.
+Once an animal is available, they are placed on AdoptaPet.com and our website.

 How much is it to adopt?
-Adoption prices are $80 for dogs and $60 for cats.
+Adoption prices depend on many factors including the age of the animal, breed, and how long the animal has been at the shelter.
+Adoption fees are listed on each animal's adoption listing.
 From time to time we run special discount programs.

 Can you spay/neuter my dog?
 No, but you may contact the Pawprints on the Heartland Van at 620-232-0907 for an appointment for their monthly Fort Scott van.

 I have a litter of kittens/puppies.
 Can you take them?
 Probably not.
 We are not staffed or equipped to take care of unweaned animals at our shelter.
 If we do have space available, you would need to relinquish the mother and pay for the spay/neuter fees.
 If the kittens/puppies are weaned and space is available, the spay/neuter fees would need to be paid for the litter.
 Unfortunately each spring we are flooded with requests to take in 100+ kittens and puppies.
 We typically only accept about 15 due to space, staffing, and funding.
 A litter with a mom cat and 5 kittens costs the shelter about $700 to feed, vet, and care for until they are 12 weeks old.